HMCRTLAnalyzer/general-synth/README.md

 - HDL_LANG
 - CLK_PERIOD

-These have defaults set in the configun of the Makefile, but can be overriden with command line arguments.
-Eventually these options will be configurable using a configuration file with a Python wrapper.
+These have defaults set in the configuration of the Makefile, but can be overriden with command line arguments.
+Eventually these options will be configurable using a config file with a Python wrapper.